dapr/components-contrib/tests/certification/state/sqlite/README.md

 3. Initializes the component with all migrations performed (current level is "1")
 4. Initializes the component with only the state table, created before the metadata table was added (implied migration level "1")
 5. Initializes three components at the same time and ensure no race conditions exist in performing migrations

+## Concurrency

+1. Using 10 parallel goroutines, write to a key in the database (unique per goroutine), then retrieve the value and ensure it's the one that was just stored
+2. Using 10 parallel goroutines, write to the same key multiple times; at the end of the writes, ensure the last value written is the one in the database